SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 ```

-**Figure: Program.cs code showing the forward clause to the legacy project.**
+**Figure: Program.cs code showing the forward clause to the legacy project**

 ### Upgrading components using Upgrade Assistant